Skip to main content

 Formatted task description, expected return type, and additional tools.Note:

-• local_resources_stub: Formatted stubs of all arguments on calling the agentic function.
+• inputs_stub: Formatted stub of the arguments along with their values on calling the agentic function.

 USER_PROMPT